 There are dozens of companies out there offering online rent collection as a service.
 Each has different strengths and weaknesses, but we recommend looking for a few key features.

-The best software for online rent collection gives tenants flexibility in the way they pay, sends reminders automatically, uses 256-bit bank-level SSL encryption to keep payments secure, and gives you instant notifications when the rent is paid, and, perhaps most importantly, choose online rent collection software that integrates tightly with your banking and accounting so that as much of the process can be automated as possible.
+The best software for online rent collection gives tenants flexibility in the way they pay, sends reminders automatically, uses 256-bit bank-level SSL encryption to keep payments secure, and gives you instant notifications when the rent is paid.
+Most importantly, choose online rent collection software that lets you easily add rent increases for lease renewals and integrates tightly with your banking and accounting so that as much of the process can be automated as possible.

 Even with paid services, which range from a few dollars to 1% of the rent amount to process rent payment, the cost is more than recouped by avoiding borrowing and late payments.
 Baselane doesn’t charge landlords or tenants any fees to pay rent online, except when tenants choose to pay by credit card.